deephyper/deephyper.github.io/aboutus.md

 - Zachariah Carmichael - Light fix
 - Denis Boyda - Light fix and tutorials

-If you have contributed to the DeepHyper project but your name is not listed, please contact us at <pbalapra@anl.gov> or <romainegele@gmail.com>.
+If you have contributed to the DeepHyper project but your name is not listed, please contact us.